-Teams of a minimum of four faculty representing four schools* from TCC will develop research investigations with sustainability, energy, accessibility, health, happiness, and social policy as the central theme.
-Social aspects of the chosen theme should be emphasized by at least one school.
-Teams will form in August and September.
-Each faculty will agree to assist one classroom section in an investigation during the fall semester of 2017.
-Faculty team members will meet several times during the fall semester with the goal of one student research abstract submission to the National Council for Undergraduate Research (NCUR) in late November or early December.
+The goal of the interdisciplinary study is the formation of teams of faculty representing different schools from TCC who develop different aspects of research investigations with sustainability, energy, accessibility, health, happiness, and social policy as the central theme.
+Social facets of the chosen theme should be emphasized by at least one school.
+Formation of teams will be ongoing.
+Each participating faculty member will agree to assist one classroom section in an investigation.
+Faculty team members will meet several times during each semester with the goal of one student research abstract submission.
 TCC will work to fund the travel if abstracts are chosen.
-NCUR is in Edmond, Oklahoma (UCO) in 2018.
 The Engaged Learning office will assist with communications and travel arrangements.

-Update: 11 abstracts have been chosen to present
+Update: 11 abstracts have been accepted to present at NCUR

 Please travel to the site http://www.cur.org/conferences_and_events/student_events/ncur_2018/ to access details about the 2018 National Conference on Undergraduate Research.

 Stay updated on what's happening with Undergraduate Research:

 I genuinely appreciate your willingness to travel this new interdisciplinary path with me.
 The SEARCHH & ASPIRE group is a professional learning group and we will document your time and energy for a document in your portfolio.
 Forging new collaborations is worth our energy!
 Please feel free to contact me if you have questions.

 *Business and Information Technology; Child Development and Education; Engineering and Applied Technology; Health Sciences; Liberal Arts and Communication; Science and Mathematics; Visual and Performing Arts

 More from Diana Spencer, GKFF Endowed Chair of Research

 For written work by Dr. Diana Spencer please see the links below: